 For more information, contact the California Labor Commissioner's Office.
 We can help you by phone at 213-897-6595, or you can find a local office on our website: www.dir.ca.gov/dlse/DistrictOffices.htm.
 If you do not speak English, we will provide an interpreter in your language at no cost to you.
 This Notice explains rights contained in California Labor Code sections 230 and 230.1.
 Employers may use this Notice or one substantially similar in content and clarity.

-Labor Commissioner's Office Victims of Domestic Violence, Sexual Assault and Stalking Notice

-EMPLOYEE RIGHTS UNDER THE FAIR LABOR STANDARDS ACT FEDERAL MINIMUM WAGE 44 PER HOUR BEGINNING JULY 24, 2009
+UNDER THE FAIR LABOR STANDARDS ACT

+FEDERAL MINIMUM WAGE

+\$7.25 PER HOUR

+BEGINNING JULY 24, 2009

 The law requires employers to display this poster where employees can readily see it.